Trams in Košice: Recent times

 In 2014, Košice received investment from the EU Cohesion Fund for modernization of its network.
 Between 2014 and 2018, 46 brand new partially low-floor Vario LF2+ trams were delivered to Košice.
 Repairs and modernizations of tracks were done in phases; phase 1 between 2014 and 2015, phase 2 in 2015 with phase 3 repairs undertaken between 2016 and 2018.

-Due to reconstruction of the Bardejovská tram depot, 27 trams were moved to railway sidings at U.S. Steel for longterm storage in March 2022.
+Due to reconstruction of the Bardejovská tram depot, 27 trams were moved to railway sidings at United States Steel for long term storage in March 2022.

 Routes

 Regular services

 Eight regular services feature on the Košice tram network.

 Regular services travel with 10 minute intervals in the morning rush hour, 15 minutes in between morning and afternoon, 12 minutes in the afternoon rush hour and 20 minute intervals in the evening.